xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 {--------------------------------------------------------------}
 ```

-Note that the call  within  DoProc ensures that the table will be
+Note that the call  within  `DoProc` ensures that the table will be
 clear when we're in the main program.

 OK, now  we  need  a  few procedures to work with the table.
 The
-next few functions are  essentially  copies  of  InTable, TypeOf,
+next few functions are  essentially  copies  of  `InTable`, `TypeOf`,
 etc.:

 ```delphi